Ryvenay/AFP1_kisprojekt/Documents/Test Plan.md

 	-Nagy Zoltán: responsible for UI/UX testing
 	-Csanádi Balázs Tóbiás: responsible for test documentations -Fügedi Csaba: Test manager, responsible for DB testing

+# Test Methodology

+## Test methods

+* Database Import
+* Database Reach
+* Logout Reach
+* Carousel Test
+* Review page Test
+* Interview page Test
+* Other page Test
+* About us page Test
+* Spotify link Test
+* Youtube link Test
+* Add Article page Test
+* Logout Test

+## Overview

+As our development process will follow the scrum method, therefore we adjusted our testing cycles to this.
+Every week is a new sprint, and we test every module right after implementation.
+This means we execute tests and write testing documents and reports near the end of the current sprint.